 A typical rule of thumb is that you'll spend about 80 percent as much in retirement as you do when you work.
 After all, you won't be shoveling money into your retirement account, commuting every day and, for that matter, paying Social Security payroll tax, assuming you have no more earned income.
 But at least in the early years of retirement, when you're younger, healthier and newly freed from the constraints of work, you could very well spend as much as or more than you did before retirement.
 A J.P.
 Morgan Asset Management study found that there tends to be a “spending surge” by new retirees on travel, home renovations or relocation, and other retirement-related lifestyle changes that levels off after two or three years.

-With inflation running at a red-hot 8.6 percent the past 12 months, your spending plans might need considerable revising.
-According to EBRI, 36 percent of retirees say their overall spending and expenses are higher than expected — an increase from last year.
-Also up from last year is the share reporting that housing and travel expenses, specifically, are higher than expected.
+With inflation running at a hot 5 percent the past 12 months, your spending plans might need considerable revising.
+According to EBRI, 26 percent of retirees say their spending on housing, health and medical expenses are higher than expected.

 "Every day is Saturday,” says Sean Pearson, a certified financial planner in Conshohocken, Pennsylvania.
 “Once you don't work, you wake up and look for things to do — basically, how we all feel on Saturday.
 Some things might be fun and social.
 Some things might be work around the house.
 Most things cost some money, which is why Saturday is often the most expensive day of your week."